Registry of Intentions (RoI)

 It is important to regularly check the Registry of Intentions as it allows to prepare for commenting at a later stage, in the respective process.
-However, some Member States tend to send in information for the RoI when their internal process is already close to finalisation, which means that there will not be much time to get organised for providing input.

 Once the dossiers are submitted, a process of public consultation is started, in which Industry and other interested parties may provide comments on the proposal.
 Based on the comments received during the public consultation, the proposals are discussed in the respective Committees: